 “I think many municipal engineers, especially those responsible for stormwater systems, are probably quietly panicking a little bit right now,” said Ric Lawson, a watershed planner with the Huron River Watershed Council.
 “They’re just waiting, knowing that a big storm around the corner will blow everything up, cause a big flood or basement floods, whatever.
 And that fingers may be pointing back to aging infrastructure and what they haven’t done to maintain that.”

-Metro Detroit, along with the rest of the country, faces a changing rainfall regime, with storms increasing in intensity and duration.
+Metro Detroit and the rest of the country face a changing rainfall regime, with storms increasing in intensity and duration.
 The region’s aging stormwater infrastructure will be called on to deal with more rainfall.
-We're likely to see more catastrophic floods in low-lying places like river corridors.
+We’re likely to see more catastrophic floods in low-lying places like river corridors.
 In areas with combined sewers like Detroit, we’re more likely to see basement backups like those experienced in June of 2021.